Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Provide name for the release pipeline and select save.](media/devops-release-pipeline-23.png 'Save')

-## Exercise 4: Test Build and Release Pipelines
+## Exercise 4: Test train and Release Pipelines

-Now that we have set up the release pipeline, it can be tested by executing the build pipeline and checking whether the release is automatically triggered to deploy the model.
-You will execute the build pipeline, by changing some parameters of the algorithm in the training step.
+Now that we have set up the release pipeline, it can be tested by executing the train pipeline and checking whether the release is automatically triggered to deploy the model.
+You will execute the train pipeline, by changing some parameters of the algorithm in the training step.
 This change, will trigger the pipeline to be automatically executed.
 Once it is done, an artifact is available and the release is triggered.
 Duration: 30 minutes

 ### Task 1: Make Edits to Source Code